dazemoon/include-scripts-js/README.md

                     // do stuff to report that file <filename> wasn't loaded });

-        NOTE:     - external css files can also be included (this injects a link node into the dom)
+        NOTE:     - css files can also be included (injects link nodes into the DOM)
+                  - any file that appears as script can be included (injects script nodes into the DOM)
                   - Modifies the DOM and hits the server for EACH file included